software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 ### Omitting attributes from the JSON output

-We can omit attributes from the JSON output by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attribute.
-We usually want to omit attributes that hold private information or attributes that can potentially contain lots of data, for example the `@OneToMany` annotated attributes.
+By default _all the attributes_ are present in the JSON output.
+We can omit attributes from the JSON output by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on an attribute.
+We usually want to omit attributes that hold private information, for example user's password hash, or attributes that can potentially contain lots of data, for example, the `@OneToMany` annotated attributes.
 We can, for example omit the `questions` attribute of the `Quiz` entity class in the following way:

 ```java
 @JsonIgnore